xwmx/nb/README.md

 notes delete 'A Document Title'
 ```

-By default, `notes` will display a confirmation prompt.
+By default, `notes delete` will display a confirmation prompt.
 To skip, use the
 `--force` option:

 ```bash